 Travel by a privately driven vehicle westwards to the date-palm oasis of Skoura, via the route of ‘1,000 Kasbahs’, to your overnight accommodation.
 En route, enjoy a short walk through the Dades river gorge, to the village of Ait Youl.
 Marvel at the natural beauty of the unusual rock shapes and colours that enclose the lush farmland on the banks of the river.
 View the ruined splendour of the abandoned Kasbahs perching on vantage points along the gorge.

-Take a two hours exploration of the palm grove, or of the environs by horse, bike, or quad.
+Take a two hour exploration of the palm grove and surroundings by horse, bike, or quad.
 The views of the High Atlas from here are simply wonderful.

 Ideally located 45 minutes from Ouarzazate City (international airport) towards the Dadés & Todra Gorges, Merzouga’s desert.
 This exclusive ‘maison d’hôtes’ of a typical and traditional architecture, is nestled in a palm grove, 6 kilometers from the village of Skoura stretching towards the High Atlas Mountains.